rubarb666/Website/docs/tutorial/index.md

 ## Starting the application

-Simply start the project with
+Simply start the project with:

 ``` bash
 vagrant up